tatdz/creditcupid/README.md

 # 😇 CreditCupid

-**Privacy-Preserving On-Chain Credit Oracle & Financial Matchmaking Platform**
+**Privacy-Preserving On-Chain Credit Oracle with Dual Financial and Social Matchmaking — Find Trusted Partners for P2P Lending and Life.**

 ---